Gwardia-Czapli/GwardiaHub/README.md

 7. Open IDE (preferably PyCharm) and with `Open folder` option open repository folder as project in your IDE
 8. Install Docker and Docker Compose

 ### Server running

 1. If you installed Docker Desktop open it
-2. Open terminal on repo folder
+2. Open terminal in repo folder
 3. Enter `docker compose up`
-4. Open new terminal
+4. Open new terminal window
 5. Enter `python manage.py runserver`